awgrover/alison-rockers/pi/README.md

 % lsblk -p
 ...something like /dev/mmcblk0
 % sdcard=/dev/mmcblk0
-Copy image:
+Copy image to sdcard:
 % sudo dd status=progress if=$image of=$sdcard bs=4M conv=fsync

 AFTER configuration, capture the image to re-use on the next sd card:
-% sudo dd if=$sdcard of=2021-03-04-raspios-buster-armhf-full-alison.img
+% sudo dd status=progress bs=4M conv=fsync if=$sdcard of=`pwd`/configured-2021-03-04-raspios-buster-armhf-full-alison.img

+Then, the only change necessary is to set the /etc/hostname to alisonb
+* pull/insert sd-card. shoult mount on /media/awgrover/...
+% sudo vi /media/awgrover/../etc/hostname
+    change to alisonb

 ### 1st Boot Configuration